LaVar Ball: Professional football career

 Following college, Ball was invited to a football tryout and eventually made a return to the sport.
 After finishing his college basketball career, he played a single year of college football at Long Beach City College as a tight end.
 On May 1, 1994, Ball signed with the New York Jets of the National Football League (NFL) as a defensive end.

-Ball returned to the Jets on March 7, 1995, as a tight end and was immediately sent to the London Monarchs of the World League of American Football (WLAF) the same year.
+Ball returned to the Jets on March 7, 1995, as a tight end and was then sent to the London Monarchs of the World League of American Football (WLAF) the same year.
 In the 1995 season for the Monarchs, Ball had zero catches, but did record 28 yards in kick returns.
 According to his teammate Kenny McEntyre, Ball was "garbage".

 During his NFL career, Ball was also a part of the practice squads of both the Jets and Carolina Panthers, remaining with the latter team until late November 1995, albeit with no games played due to injury.
 His football career would come to an end after said injury, and he would retire to initially be a personal trainer in California.